How Technology will help to shift to Value Based Health Care

 This can happen only with a technical solution designed specifically for that purpose and requirements.

-Based on SAP health care platform, the company big data analytics tools could serve the needs of many clinical areas, using big data to facilitate and improve the new health care model.
+Based on the SAP HANA DB, the company big data analytics tools could serve the needs of many clinical areas, using big data to facilitate and improve the new health care model.
 Big data can help the process of improving the whole medical system, patients’ lives and the quality of the whole health care ecosystem.
 These big data analytics will lower costs in the medical practices, without compromising the quality of the treatment.